KevinTheMix/CheatSheets/C#.md

 ## Keywords

+* `dynamic` = disable compile-time type checking
+  * Usually a code smell, but can be used for rapid prototyping of objects with common members, w/o coding a full-fledged polymorphic solution
 * `new` = Redefines a method in a child class.
 See <https://msdn.microsoft.com/en-us/library/ms173153.aspx>
 * `override` = Overrides a method in a child class.
 You cannot override non-virtual methods.
 * `virtual` = Marks a method in a parent class to be overriden in a child class.
 Methods are non-virtual by default.
 See <https://msdn.microsoft.com/en-us/library/9fkccyh4.aspx>